CAA is the law of the land, no one can stop it: Amit Shah | Politics

 - India

-Union Home Minister Amit Shah on Tuesday asserted that no one can stop the implementation of the Citizenship (Amendment) Act as it is the law of the land and accused West Bengal Chief Minister Mamata Banerjee of misleading people on the issue.
+Union Home Minister Amit Shah has asserted that no one can stop the implementation of the Citizenship (Amendment) Act as it is the law of the land and accused the West Bengal Chief Minister, Mamata Banerjee, of misleading people on the issue.

-Addressing a closed-door meeting of the state BJP's social media and IT wing members at the National Library here, Shah said it is the commitment of the party to implement the CAA.
+Addressing a closed-door meeting of the state BJP's social media and IT wing members at the National Library here on Tuesday, Shah said it is the party's commitment to implement the CAA.

-Shah expressed confidence that the party will secure more than 35 out of the 42 Lok Sabha seats from the state.
+Shah expressed confidence that the party will bag more than 35 out of the 42 Lok Sabha seats from the state.
 In the 2019 polls, the saffron camp had secured 18 seats.

 The Bengal BJP media cell shared a list of pointers of Shah's speech at the closed-door programme.
 Later in the evening, it also shared a few video clips of Shah's speech.